 Points to cover: Start by going to your website on mobile and imagine it’s your first interaction with your brand as a new customer.
 Is there anything you could change?
 What do you think people will do on-site and what changes might you need to make?
 Is your offer strong enough?
 Review primary messaging of all ads and make sure retargeting ads are building on that.

-Hopefully, you’ve followed along with us throughout this holiday marketing series and have been planning ahead with conversion rate optimizations, and are ready to convert more visitors than ever before, but either way we have an exercise we recommend.
+Hopefully, you’ve followed along with us throughout this holiday marketing series and have been planning ahead with lead generation optimizations, and are ready to convert more visitors than ever before, but either way we have an exercise we recommend.
 Pretend you’re a new customer just becoming familiar with your brand.
 After you land on-site with no prior knowledge of what your business offers, is all the information you need accessible?
 Are conversion actions simple and obvious?
 If you don’t think you would reasonably take the next step, why would your customer?

 After tightening up any loose ends on your website, finalize your holiday offers.
 Make sure you’re putting your best foot forward and it will be attractive enough to get the results you need.
 Promotional strategy is far more important than it gets credit for, don’t just assume your 15% off sitewide offer will do the trick.
 An example from Numerator shows Easter promotions differed in 2020 vs 2019.
 Target shifted from ‘Buy 3 Get 1’ to ‘Buy 1 Get 50% Off’.
 That’s a pretty big change and shows the emphasis in 2020 may be on a lower expectation for shopping cart values.